October 2021 | latest update: 08.09.2023 | by Lili

 For example, did you know that Indonesia has one of the fastest growing e-Commerce markets in the world?

-Indonesia has a relatively young population (42% aged between 25-54 years and 16% between 15-25 years.)
-Combine that with a rather high internet penetration (around 40%), and very high smartphone usage (ranked fourth in the world behind China, India and the US), it’s no wonder that Indonesia presents a fertile ground for e-Commerce.
+Indonesia has a relatively young population (68.1% aged between 15-64 years and 24.22% between 0-14 years.)
+Combine that with a rather high internet penetration (approximately 224 million people were accessing the internet in 2022), and very high smartphone usage (ranked fourth in the world behind China, India and the US), it’s no wonder that Indonesia presents a fertile ground for e-Commerce.

 The booming of e-Commerce created a favourable environment for online marketplaces in the country.
 There are many, both international and local platforms that Indonesians favour when shopping online.

 The ten most visited online marketplaces are Tokopedia (135.08 million visits per month), Shopee (127.4 million), Bukalapak (34.17 million), Lazada (30.52 million), Blibli (19.59 million), Bhinneka (6.53 million), Orami (5.34 million), Ralali (5.48 million), JD.id (4.06 million) and Zalora (2.86 million).

 Bar chart of the ten most visited online marketplaces in Indonesia